jcollial/ATI-Gamma-Force-Sensor/README.md

 ## Requirements
 - Some of tha main files may interact with an EPOS motor driver.
 Please download the drivers from https://www.maxongroup.com/maxon/view/product/control/Positionierung/390438.
 The driver is located under Downloads -> Software/Firmware -> EPOS USB Driver Installation
+- To interact with a National Instruments DAQ, you will need the NI-DAQmx drivers.
+Please download from https://www.ni.com/en/support/downloads/drivers/download.ni-daq-mx.html#565026

 ## Main files description